-Throughout 2020, the pandemic, lockdowns, and remote work have made businesses and organizations worldwide recognize the importance of efficient cross-functional collaboration culture.
+Throughout 2020, the pandemic, lockdowns, and remote work have made businesses and organizations worldwide recognize the importance of efficient cross-functional culture of collaboration.
 Teamwork is appreciated more than ever before, and recruiters are focusing on team spirit and effective communication as some of the top soft skills required in new employees.

-With the coronavirus predicted to stay in our lives well into 2021, the importance of cross-functional collaboration cannot be denied.
+The coronavirus is predicted to stay in our lives well into 2021.
+Therefore, the importance of cross-functional collaboration cannot be denied.
 This blog post discusses the best ways to build a cross-functional collaboration culture across the organization.

 Let us first start by discussing what cross-functional collaboration is?